 By Tricia Wright

-LONDON, April 23 (Reuters) - Strength in Associated British Foods on U.S. growth prospects and in drugmakers on sector consolidation expectations kept Britain's top share index near a two-week high on Wednesday.
+LONDON, April 23 (Reuters) - U.S. expansion plans for Associated British Foods and expectations of consolidation in the drugs sector kept Britain's top share index near a two-week high on Wednesday.

-Clothing and food conglomerate AB Foods surged 8.9 percent, its best one-day percentage gain for 14 years, after saying its fast-growing clothing chain Primark is to set up in the United States, while posting higher interim profits.
+Clothing and food conglomerate AB Foods surged 8.8 percent, its best one-day percentage gain for 14 years, after saying its fast-growing clothing chain Primark is to set up in the United States, while posting higher interim profits.

-Panmure Gordon, in response, lifted its rating on AB Foods to "buy" from "hold".
+Panmure Gordon lifted its rating on AB Foods to "buy" from "hold".

-Persistent bid speculation lifted AstraZeneca by 1.9 percent, and together ABF and AstraZeneca added most points to the FTSE 100, in solid trading volumes, at about 90 percent of their 90-day daily averages.
+Persistent bid speculation lifted AstraZeneca by 2.1 percent, and together ABF and AstraZeneca added most points to the FTSE 100, in solid trading volumes, at around twice their 90-day daily averages.

 "Associated British Foods have come out with a strong set of numbers, while with AstraZeneca, the bid speculation is the key headline that's still in the background," London-based Prime Wealth Group senior trader Dafydd Davies said.